 If you want to play old games, see our tutorial on how to set up RetroPie on a Raspberry Pi.

-- Kids’ learning computer: The Raspberry Pi was originally designed to get children interested in programming by giving them an inexpensive, infinitely configurable computer.
+- Kids learning computer: The Raspberry Pi was originally designed to get children interested in programming by giving them an inexpensive, infinitely configurable computer.
 The Raspberry Pi runs Scratch Desktop, the offline version of the kid-friendly Scratch programming language and has built-in Python support.
 It’s also powerful enough for kids to surf the web, play some games or write school papers.

-We recently published a review of the Elecrow CrowPi2, a fully-functional Raspberry Pi laptop and learning kit that has a smorgasbord or sensors available when you lift up the keyboard.
+We published a review of the Elecrow CrowPi2, a fully-functional Raspberry Pi laptop and learning kit that has a smorgasbord or sensors available when you lift up the keyboard.
 It comes with a series of helpful lessons for both Scratch and Python 3 that show kids how to manipulate those sensors via code.

 - Robot: You can attach lights, motors and sensors to the Raspberry Pi, allowing it to power just about any kind of robot, from a Raspberry Pi-powered robotic security guard to a mechanical arm that can pick up objects.

 - Web server: It’s really easy to set up Apache and get it running on your local network.
 Our tutorial on how to set up a Raspberry Pi Web server shows you how.
+You can even run a really basic web server on a Raspberry Pi Pico W.

 Adding Raspberry Pi HATs